-THERE'S a children's picture book in the US called Brandon and the Bipolar Bear
+THERE'S a children's picture book in the US called Brandon and the Bipolar Bear.

 Brandon and his bear sometimes fly into unprovoked rages.
 Sometimes they're silly and overexcited.